Document Activity Tracking and Audit Logs

 Q: What happens to activity logs if I delete a document?

 A: Activity logs are preserved with the document.
 If you permanently delete a document, activity logs are also deleted.
-Export activity PDFs before deleting important documents.
+Export or download completed documents (with embedded Certificate of Completion) before deleting important documents.

 Need more help?
 Contact our support team – we are here to help!